phuang1024/piano_video/docs/enduser/env_vars.rst

     * - Variable
       - Description
     * - ``PV_USE_CPP``
-      - Use C++ libraries.
+      - If present, use C++ libraries.
 Will compile at import.
     * - ``PV_USE_CUDA``
-      - Use cuda libraries.
+      - If present, use cuda libraries.
 Will compile at import.
+    * - ``PV_MAX_THREADS``
+      - Max number of threads to use when compiling.
+Defaults to 1.